-My art is predominantly inspired by nature.
-This love is expressed as landscapes, and as depictions of objects and living creatures found in the landscape - sometimes representational, while other times abstract or conceptual.
+My work is primarily inspired by a reverence for plants, ecology and our integrated nature as part of the planet.
+This love is expressed in landscape art, and as depictions of objects and living creatures found in the landscape - sometimes representational, while other times abstract or conceptual.
 I enjoy working in a variety of different techniques, sizes and mediums - using different approaches to achieve textures, forms and compositions that expresses some part of essence of the natural landscape that I experience or find myself in.

 Some disciplines that I employ in my work include Land Art, Drawing, Mixed Media Painting, Photography, Assemblage, and Digital Art or New Media.
 The unpredictability of some materials are integral to my process - I work very intuitively, allowing an artwork to take shape as it needs to.
 'Mistakes' are often reworked and transformed into something unplanned or unexpected.
 Nothing gets wasted.
 My art is seated in a deep belief that we need to live in harmony with our earth, creating sustainable systems and methods of living and creating - this includes taking responsibility for the waste created from the creation of my art.